 - Create a Sleep Sanctuary: Turn your bedroom into your sleep sanctuary!
 Keep the room cool (60 – 75 degrees is the best for sleep), use sleep shades, try a white noise machine, and ditch the electronics.
 Save your bedroom for sleep, adult extracurriculars, and relaxing.
 On the note of relaxing, stress and overstimulation can make it hard to fall asleep, if you find your brain won’t stop running make it a habit to write out your schedule for the next day or keep a journal next to the bed to jot down thoughts.
 Getting them out of your head and on paper can help you feel a sense of relief.

 - Take a hot shower at night: Try taking a hot shower before bed and then getting into a cool bed.
 That ritual will mimic the day-to-night process, which may help guide you to sleep.

 - Make the most of your sleep time on a performance mattress: When the time you spend asleep is limited you need to be sure you are making the most of the hours you are asleep on a proper mattress.
-Essentia mattresses are the only to address all 6 key elements for wholebody body recovery including offering a clean air environment, are allergy-friendly, and sleeping cool.
+Essentia mattresses are the only ones to address all 6 key elements for wholebody body recovery including offering a clean air environment, being allergy-friendly, and sleeping cool.
 All of this adds up to you falling asleep faster, and staying in those crucial REM stages of sleep longer.
 Everything starts in the bedroom, and the core of your bedroom is your mattress.
 This is an investment in your life, happiness, and most importantly, health!